KarthikBhaktha/Case_Study_Bike_Sharing/README.md

 ### **Scope of Analysis**:

-How annual members and casual members used cyclistics differently in 2021?
+How annual members and casual members used Cyclistics differently in 2021?

 ### **About the data**:
 **Source**: